AlandSailingRobots/AerialImagesToWaterDepth/INSTALL_MAC_OS.md

 # You'll enter the database
 #testdb=#
 ```
-To be able to use the postgis library in postgresSQl, this extension needs to be added in your database.
+To be able to use the postgis library in PostgreSQL, this extension needs to be added in your database.
 Which you just entered.
 ```postgresql
 CREATE EXTENSION postgis;
 ```

-##How To Run
+## Starting Services

 There are multiple executables available.
 Based on the required action steps are necessary.